Who's laughing now? Brexit's biggest backer just got obliterated

 Results from local elections in some parts of Britain show that UKIP has been wiped out in parts of England that were once considered its strongholds.

 In Lincolnshire -- one of England's most Eurosceptic counties -- UKIP lost all 10 of its seats on the council, helping the Conservatives to a big majority.
-It is an ominous sign for UKIP's new leader, Paul Nuttall, UKIP's leader, who is hoping to win a parliamentary seat in the county at next month's general election.
+It is an ominous sign for UKIP's new leader, Paul Nuttall, who is hoping to win a parliamentary seat in the county at next month's general election.

 His party has lost all of its local lawmakers, known as councillors, in other pro-Brexit counties, including Essex and Hampshire.